Minecraft-TA/TotalDebug/README.md

 - Allows you to view the decompiled classes of Blocks, Tile Entities and more while you're in-game.
 - Allows you to search for method and field references in every loaded class (e.g. find every block that accelerates tile entities)
+- Displays TPS and MSPT when you press tab

 ### Credits